SALT LAKE CITY – By the time Mike Leach had finally finished ripping his team’s effort, he continued by ripping their effort.

 “Utah’s a good team, deserves a lot of credit and all that,” Leach said.
 “Utah’s not that good and we’re not that bad, but despite what the score is, they could have beat us by 100.”

 Of all the lows the Cougars have reached in the last five years, all the rock-bottoms it has plummeted clean through, this may have been the worst.

 The Cougars watched as Utah drove for touchdowns on its second, third, fourth and final possessions of the first half.

 The Utes (4-5, 2-4) did what they wanted.
 John White broke a 47-yard touchdown to start it off, sweeping past the tackle attempt of WSU defensive lineman Ioane Gauta.
-Eight plays and 69 yards had Utah in the end zone again less than 6 minutes later, as quarterback Travis Wilson tossed an easy touchdown pass to fullback Max Moala after a play-fake.
+Eight plays and 69 yards had Utah in the end zone again less than 6 minutes later, quarterback Travis Wilson tossing an easy touchdown pass to fullback Max Moala after a play-fake.

 That was 14-0.
 That was all that was needed.
 That was game over.

 Utah went ahead and scored a whole bunch more after that – nobody seemed willing to stop them, after all – and led 31-0 at halftime before adding insult to insult to insult with a 100-yard kickoff return for a touchdown by Reggie Dunn, his third in two weeks and NCAA-record fourth of his career.

 The play that followed – a swinging-gate extra-point formation that resulted in a successful conversion run by Jake Murphy for a 39-0 lead – typified WSU’s crush of ineptitude.

 “If we’re too stupid to line up to it,” Leach spat, “it’s our own damn fault.”

 Also their fault: Tuel was sacked five times in the first half and six total, a clip that is becoming unsurprising for an offensive line that surrendered 10 sacks last week against Stanford.